-There are a few crossover veggies that have found their way in desserts, including carrots and sweet potatoes, and obviously pumpkin.
+There are a few crossover veggies that have found their way into desserts, including carrots and sweet potatoes, and obviously pumpkin.
 Do you see anything in common there?
 They’re all orange!

 Can we call it revenge of the orange vegetable?

 I bet you’re already one step ahead of me and thinking about the zucchini which has been used in a cake here or there.
 I might have even created a Vegan Chocolate Zucchini Cake myself.
 And the avocado has been used in desserts as well, such as Chocolate Avocado Cake.

 So, I guess that means I should just give up on my resistance to carrots in a cake.
 Oh, in fact, I already have.